-Jonathan was born in Plano, Texas in 1983.
+Jonathan was born in Plano, Texas.
 At age 5, his family moved to Hurst, Texas.
 He attended schools in the Birdville School District before getting his GED.
 He spent time at Tarrant County College and Parkland College studying sales and marketing.
-Jonathan currently runs his own oil and gas consulting business.
+Following in his father’s footsteps, Jonathan currently runs his own oil and gas consulting business.
 He works with many local oil and gas companies assisting in data management, on-location oversight, marketing and sales of new exploration opportunities, and current producing interests.
-Being in business for himself allows Jonathan the time to do the things he feels truly defines him, his family and his faith.
+Being in business for himself allows Jonathan the time to do the things he feels truly passionate about.

-Jonathan has been married to his wife Krissy since 2006 .
-They have two beautiful daughters, Andie Michelle (8) and Carlie Anne (6).
-Family is the core of Jonathan’s life both personally and politically.
+Jonathan has been married to his wife Krissy since 2006.
+They have two beautiful daughters, Andie Michelle and Carlie Anne.
 He and his family have been members of First Baptist Church of Hurst since 2008.
 Jonathan is a member of the Church’s One Life Group, softball team, choir, and also helps teach 5th and 6th grade boy’s Sunday school.

-Jonathan’s strong family values and conservative roots were an integral part in his voting record during the 83rd Legislative Sessions.
-Jonathan has been awarded 100% scorecards from Empower Texans, the Texas Eagle Forum, and Concerned Women for America.
-Jonathan was also ranked as the most conservative Representative of the 83rd session by Professor Mark Jones of Rice University.
+Jonathan’s strong family values and conservative roots were an integral part in his voting record during the 83rd, 84th and 85th Legislative Sessions.
+Jonathan has been awarded 100% scorecards from Texans for Fiscal Responsibility, the Texas Eagle Forum, and Concerned Women for America.
+Jonathan has consistently been ranked as one of the most conservative legislators by Professor Mark Jones of Rice University.

 As a freshman in the Texas House, Jonathan passed many pieces of groundbreaking legislation.
 House Bill 2268 was the first law passed in the nation protecting individuals email and electronic privacy from search without a warrant on the state level.
 Jonathan made national headlines with the passage of this bill that was signed into law on June 14, 2013.